 DKA is a dangerous condition, mostly limited to people with type 1 diabetes whose blood sugars are uncontrolled.
 If you have these symptoms, seek medical help immediately.

-Along with neuropathy, cardiovascular disease, and others, periodontitis is a common complication of diabetes.
-You can, however, take steps to stave off gum diseases or to lessen their severity.
-Take control with these daily tips:
+Along with neuropathy, cardiovascular disease, and other concerns, periodontitis is a common complication of diabetes.
+But you can delay gum diseases or lessen their severity.
+Here are some daily tips to consider:

 - Brush your teeth at least twice a day and floss daily.